 Risk Category – Transactions, Products and Services

 Category A Banks

 The data from the Annual AML/CFT Report for the period July 2018 - July 2019 show that Category A banks processed close to 42 million transactions with a value of USD 1.1 trillion, corresponding to an average of USD 26,000 per transaction.
 There were almost 600,000 cash transactions with a total value of USD 1.1 billion, corresponding to an average of less than USD 2,000 per transaction.
 The currencies of these cash transactions were mostly in KYD.
-The numbers reflect the cash-based nature of the Cayman Islands’ domestic economy, with local businesses such as supermarkets, gas stations, restaurants, bars, churches etc handling vast number of cash transactions, and the fact that there a share of the population is unbanked, e.g. salon workers who do business mainly in cash.
+The numbers reflect the cash-based nature of the Cayman Islands’ domestic economy, with local businesses such as supermarkets, gas stations, restaurants, taxis, tour operators, churches etc handling vast number of cash transactions, and a small population of the unbanked residents such as those on temporary work permits who do business mainly in cash.
 There were no virtual currency transactions.

 PEPs with accounts at Category A Banks conducted 233,000 transactions with a value of USD 3.8 billion, translating into an average of USD 16,000 per transaction.
 93% of these transactions were conducted by domestic PEPs, only 300 transactions were conducted by PEPs from a high-risk country.
 4,300 of transactions conducted by PEPs were cash deposits.

+Category B Banks

-In the period July 2018 - July 2019, 9 million transactions were handled by Category B banks with a value of USD 70 trillion; an average of USD 7.8 million per transaction.
-The volume and amount of the physical cash transactions reported by the Category B banks was minimal, as expected.
+In the period July 2018 - July 2019, 9 million transactions were handled by Category B banks with a value of USD 70 trillion, translating into an average of USD 7.8 million per transaction and reflecting the fact that many transactions are intra-institutional.
+The volume and amount of the physical cash transactions reported by the Category B banks was minimal.
 There were no virtual currency transactions.
 PEPs with accounts at Category B Banks conducted 49,000 transactions with a value of USD 25 billion; an average of more than USD 500,000 per transaction.
-37.5% of the transactions were conducted by domestic PEPs; and 1,000 transactions were conducted by PEPs from high risk countries.
+37.5% of the transactions were conducted by domestic PEPs; and 1,000 transactions involving a total amount of USD 300 million were conducted by PEPs from high risk countries.
+Domestic PEPs conducting business with Category B banks are mainly Cayman Islands incorporated companies that are controlled by foreign PEPs and to a lesser extent, foreign companies that have one or more local PEPs as directors.

 Cross-border transactions

-Looking at cross-border transactions only, Cayman Islands banks received funds amounting to USD 104,779 trillion and sent USD 99,389 trillion abroad.
+Looking at cross-border transactions only, Cayman Islands banks received funds amounting to USD 104,779 trillion and sent USD 99,389 trillion abroad for the year 2018 and the first half of 2019.
 The international funds flows involved almost exclusively Category B banks, with the sub-sector receiving a total of approximately USD 104,032 trillion in cross-border inflows and USD 98,761 trillion in cross-border outflows.

 From a geographic aspect, on the incoming side the top countries by value are the United States by a wide margin followed by Canada, the United Kingdom, Ireland and Luxembourg, and Belgium, Germany, and Swede.
 On the outgoing side, the top countries are the United States, followed by the United Kingdom, Canada, Ireland and Luxembourg, and German, Sweden and Belgium.
 Looking at high-risk jurisdictions only, Cayman Islands banks sent and received approximately 610 billion each from and to high-risk jurisdictions.
 Of these, category A banks received USD 3 billion from and sent USD 1 billion to high-risk jurisdictions.
 This compares to USD 608 billion received and USD 609 billion sent by Category B banks to high-risk jurisdictions.

 Trade finance transactions